rvega1204/adventOfCode/README.md

 - **Day 2**: Contains C# projects for solving the challenges.

 Feel free to explore the solutions and adapt them for your own learning or challenges!

+License
+This repository is open for learning and educational purposes.
+Feel free to use or modify the solutions!